hfarhaditolie/DICAM/README.md

 keywords = {Underwater image enhancement, Deep learning, Inception module, Channel-wise attention module}, }
 ```

+## Feedback
+If you have any enquired or feedback, please do not hesitate to contact us via @(h.farhadi-tolie@rgu.ac.uk, h.farhaditolie@gmail.com or jinchang.ren@ieee.org)
 ## License
 This project is licensed under the [MIT License](LICENSE).